spine/spine.site/app/views/mobile/controllers.md

       <article></article>
     </div>

+##Theming

+Theming your application is up to you.
+Spine provides a default theme which fits in with the general look and feel of iOS, but feel free to experiment.
+Having said that, read Apple's [Human Interface Guidelines](http://developer.apple.com/library/mac/#documentation/UserExperience/Conceptual/AppleHIGuidelines/Intro/Intro.html), especially if you're submitting your app to the App Store using PhoneGap.

+Make sure your application layout is fluid.
+There are a [huge number](https://gist.github.com/1232164) of iOS screen sizes your app needs to support, and don't get me started on Android.

 ##Next steps

 So we've got the basic building blocks for our application, Stages and Panels.
 Everything we subsequently cover will build of those.
 Now, let's look at [transitioning between Panels](<%= mobile_path("transitions") %>).